Pewillia/fgpa-apgf/samples/help/en-CA.md

 The application bar lists the configuration of the main toolbar.
-The tools that can be selectable via a check box in the main toolbar are the following: side menu, geosearch, basemap selector, layers selector.
+The tools that can be selectable via a check box in the main toolbar are the following:

++ Side Menu - Shows the side menu button in the main app toolbar

++ Geosearch- Shows the geosearch button in the main app toolbar.
+The button will be hidden if the geosearch component is disabled or no search service URLs are provided.

++ Basemap Selector -Shows the basemap selector button in the main app toolbar.

++ Layers Selector -Shows the layers button in the main app toolbar.

 ## Navigation Bar

 ![](sidemenulist.png)

-The navigation bar lists checkboxed fields  for extra navigation components: geolocator, marquee, home, history, basemap, help, fullscreen, geosearch, restrict navigation to within the maximum extent
+The navigation bar lists check boxed fields for extra navigation components:

++ geolocator

++ marquee

++ home

++ history

++ basemap

++ help

++ fullscreen

++ geosearch

++ restrict navigation to within the maximum extent

 ## Side Menu

 The side menu tab list the following fields

-showlogo if visible or not
-logoUrl which is an optional image
-Title used instead of the viewer default.
++ Title - Specifies an optional title instead of the viewer default.

++ Showlogo - Checkbox if the logo should be shown on the left side window.

++ Logo Url - Specifies a Url for an optional viewer logo.

 ![](menulist.png)

-Side Menu items to be listed in the side menu that are selectable via a check box: layers, basemap, geosearch, about, fullscreen, export, share, touch, help, language, plugins
+The Side Menu items to be listed in the side menu that are selectable via a check box:

++ layers
++ basemap
++ geosearch
++ about
++ fullscreen
++ export
++ share
++ touch
++ help
++ language
++ plugins

+Help File

-Helpfile folder name containing the help file and images.
++ Folder name  - Specifies the folder name containing the help description and images.

+The following fields are for About Map properties specified from a configuration file or markdown folder.

++ About source - Specifies a string or file content from a pull down list.

++ Content - Enter a string containing the about map text.

 # Services

 This section lists  sections for service End points for the coordinate info url and print url, Geosearch service endpoints and export of the map configuration settings.

 ## Service endpoints